 Spring marks a perfect time of year to make your home more energy efficient.
 You can save energy and money this year with these five quick tips:

-Check windows and exterior doors for drafts.
-Consider adding weather stripping around leaky doors and caulking window frames.
+- Seal cracks and gaps around your home.
+As you put away your storm windows consider adding weather stripping around leaky doors and caulking window frames.

-Dirty filters restrict airflow and reduce the overall efficiency of your heating and cooling system by making it work harder on hot summer days.
+- Change filters regularly.
+Change furnace and air conditioner filters monthly.
+Dirty filters restrict air flow and reduce the overall efficiency of your heating and cooling system by making it work harder on hot summer days.

+- Think sun block.
 By pulling down the shades on your windows this spring and summer, you could save about $35 a year.
-By blocking the sun, your house will stay cooler and more comfortable.
+By blocking the sun, your house will stay cool and comfortable.

+- Enjoy spring breezes.
 Use a clothesline during warmer months and let sunlight and breezes dry clothes naturally.
-This will reduce your electric bill by not running a dryer and add a natural clean scent to your laundry.
+This will reduce your electric bill by not running a dryer and add a genuine clean scent to your laundry.